 Balancing Rocks © Susan E Adams

 The Victoria Falls are Zimbabwe's most popular tourist destination and one of the greatest natural wonders of the world.
 Their mile-wide (2km) curtain of water plunges deep into the Zambezi Gorge creating a cloud of mist that can be seen up to 20 miles (32km) away.
-The area is renowned for being the 'adventure capital of Africa', offering a variety of high adrenaline activities, including one of the wildest days of white water rafting on earth, and a 364 feet (111m) bungee jump into the Zambezi River gorge from the bridge linking Zimbabwe to Zambia.
-If you'd rather lay back and relax, there are scenic flights over the area, game viewing adventures and tranquil sundowner cruises above the falls.
+The area is renowned for being the 'adventure capital of Africa', offering a variety of high adrenaline activities, including one of the wildest days of whitewater rafting on earth, and a 364-foot (111m) bungee jump into the Zambezi River gorge from the bridge linking Zimbabwe to Zambia.
+If you'd rather lie back and relax, there are scenic flights over the area, game viewing adventures and tranquil sundowner cruises above the falls.

-The ongoing social and political unrest in Zimbabwe, together with an economy near to total collapse, has deterred many potential travellers from visiting Zimbabwe and experiencing some of the most breathtaking scenery and first-class game viewing safaris in Africa.
-Although visitors to the country are urged to exercise caution at all times and to remain aware of recent developments, the main tourist areas, and national parks in particular, have been largely unaffected by the political situation, being far from the cities where much of the instability exists.
-Ivory poaching - particularly of Black Rhino horn - has become a significant challenge for conservationists.
+The ongoing social and political unrest in Zimbabwe, together with an economy near to collapse, has deterred many potential travellers from visiting Zimbabwe and experiencing some of the most breathtaking scenery and first-class game viewing safaris in Africa.
+Although visitors to the country are urged to exercise caution at all times and to remain aware of recent political developments, the main tourist areas, and national parks in particular, have been largely unaffected by the political situation, being far from the main cities where much of the instability exists.
+Ivory poaching, particularly of Black Rhino horn, has become a significant challenge for conservationists.
 In a desperate attempt to attract business, many game lodges are offering extremely competitive prices to travellers.

 Become our Zimbabwe Travel Expert

 We are looking for contributors for our Zimbabwe travel guide.
 If you are a local, a regular traveller to Zimbabwe or a travel professional with time to contribute and answer occasional forum questions, please contact us.